vjarai/jarai.CleanCodeWithAI.csharp/Dokumentation/docs/PROMPTS.md

 ### Generate Markdown Documentation
 generate markdown documentation for all classes, public methods, fields and properties

-### Generate UML Diagrams in plantuml Format.
+### Generate UML Class Diagram in Plantuml Format.
 generate UML diagrams in plantuml format for all classes and their relationships

-# Create ER Diagramm using Plantuml
+### Create ER Database Diagram in Plantuml Format
 Create er diagramm for the shopping database using plantuml